lagom/lagom/docs/manual/common/guide/devmode/CassandraServer.md

 ## Yaml configuration

-As shown above, the the YAML configuration file can be configured by modifying the Cassandra JVM options to include a `-DCassandraLauncher.configResource` system property that points to a resource in your `src/main/resources` directory.
+As shown above, the YAML configuration file can be configured by modifying the Cassandra JVM options to include a `-DCassandraLauncher.configResource` system property that points to a resource in your `src/main/resources` directory.

 ## Logging